hnimminh/hnimminh/README.md

 </p>
 <h2> </h2>

 I am the father of <a href="https://github.com/hnimminh/libresbc">LibreSBC</a> the open-source session border controller, which already help many organization secure their voice infra and save a lot of money.
-I keep going on the work on multiple open source project to assist people build their owned softwares.
+I keep working on multiple open source project to assist people build their owned softwares.
 Let work and enjoy coding ..

 Check my <a href="https://github.com/hnimminh?tab=repositories"> repositories </a> for detail!